snl-dakota/dakota/docs/user/usingdakota/studytypes/optimization.rst

        ``dakota/share/dakota/examples/users/dakota_rosenbrock_ego.in``
    :name: opt:methods:gradientfree:global:example:egm_rosen

-There are two types of parallelization within the ``efficient_global``
+There are two types of parallelization within the :dakkw:`method-efficient_global`
 method: the first one is batch-sequential parallel, which is active by default, and the second one is asynchronous batch parallel.
+These are activated using the :dakkw:`method-efficient_global-batch_size-synchronization-blocking` and :dakkw:`method-efficient_global-batch_size-synchronization-nonblocking` keywords, respecitvely.
+See ``dakota/share/dakota/examples/users/dakota_rosenbrock_ego_stoch.in``
-One can activate the asynchronous parallel scheme by adding ``nonblocking synchronization`` in the ``method`` block of the input file; for example, see ``dakota/share/dakota/examples/users/dakota_rosenbrock_ego_stoch.in`` for how to set up an asynchronous parallel EGO study.
+for how to set up an asynchronous parallel EGO study.

-Both of these parallel EGO variants are enabled by setting a batch size with the keyword ``batch_size`` in the ``method`` block.
+Both of these parallel EGO variants are enabled by setting a batch size with the keyword :dakkw:`method-efficient_global-batch_size`.
 The whole batch is further divided into two sub-batches: the first batch focuses on querying points corresponding to maximal value of the acquisition function, whereas the second batch focuses on querying points with maximal posterior variances in the GP.
-The size of the second batch is set with the keyword ``exploration``, which has to be less than or equal to ``batch_size - 1``.
+The size of the second batch is set with the keyword :dakkw:`method-efficient_global-batch_size-exploration`, which has to be less than or equal to ``batch_size - 1``.

-For further elaboration of the difference between batch-sequential parallel and asynchronous parallel, see Surrogate-Based Minimization chapter in Dakota Theory Manual :cite:p:`TheoMan`.
+For further elaboration of the difference between batch-sequential parallel and asynchronous parallel, see the detailed discussion of :ref:`Efficient Global Optimization <uq:ego>` in the theory section of the manual :cite:p:`TheoMan`.

 .. _`opt:additional`: